dstackai/dstack/docs/custom-providers.md

 #### Define a schema YAML file (optional)

-A `Provider` may have any number of parameters, which users will have to fill in their `.dstack/workflows.yaml` file when using the `Provider`.
+A provider may have any number of parameters, which users will have to fill in their `.dstack/workflows.yaml` file when using the provider.
 For example, the `curl` provider from above has three parameters:
 `url`, `output`, and `artifacts`.

-If you want the `Provider` to validate whether the parameters are filled correctly, you can define the `Provider` schema, e.g. the following way:
+If you want the provider to validate whether the parameters are filled correctly, you can define a provider schema, e.g. the following way:

 === "providers/curl/schema.yaml"